emavap/displaylink-debian/README.md

 * Downloads and extracts contents of original [DisplayLink Ubuntu driver] (http://www.displaylink.com/downloads/ubuntu.php>)

-* _displaylink-debian.sh_ will modify contents of original _displaylink-installer.sh_ and customize it for Debian.
+* _displaylink-debian.sh_ will modify contents of original _displaylink-installer.sh_ and patch the evdi drivers for the 4.5 kernel.
 After which install/uninstall is performed.

 * Supported platforms are:
   * Debian: Jessie/Stretch/Sid (regardless of which kernel version you're using.)